The Graduate Program

 Coursework

-A typical program of courses during the first three years of graduate work resembles the following:
+A typical program of courses during the first three years of graduate work looks as follows:

 PH.D.
 Field Requirements